 All of our classes use brain gym and breathing techniques every day.
 Brain gym activities provide a movement break for all of our children, they help us to calm and connect the right and left brain, so that we feel ready to learn!
 We are currently exploring different ideas from Cosmic Kids to see which ones have the most impact and which ones we like best!

 Breathing techniques are another way for us to calm down our breathing and ensure we are in the 'green zone' and ready to learn.
 We learn all sorts of techniques such as take five, whale breath, rainbow breath, chocolate cake and lots more.
 We like to use Go Noodle for breathing and brain gym activities.

 Click the logos to try them out at home too!

-We have specially trained Trauma and Mental Health Informed Practitioners to support children who are identified as requiring additional support.
-This support may be offered in 1:1 sessions, in class or in small groups
+We have trained Trauma and Mental Health Informed Practitioners to work with children who are identified as requiring additional support.
+This support may be offered in 1:1 sessions, in class or in small groups.

-From these assessments we can identify areas to work on with a whole class, groups or individuals.
-Individuals that need a greater level of support will have an Individual Support Plan written for them using the targets identified on their Boxall Profile assessment.
+From these assessments, we can identify areas to work on with a whole class, groups or individuals.
+Individuals that need a greater level of support will have an Individual Support Plan written for them using the targets identified by their Boxall Profile assessment.
 This also highlights key strategies, interventions and resources to use.
-All children are reassessed at the end of the year so that we can track progress, this may occur more often for children with individual plans.
+All children are reassessed so we can track progress.

 Children may also be highlighted through a significant change in their behaviour in school or through a parental concern when behaviour changes at home or a significant life event impacts the family.